 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the assigned topic for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the assigned topic for each discussion.
 Each thread must be 300–400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 2 classmates’ threads.
 Each reply must be at least 100 words.
-(MLO: B, C, D)
+(CLO: B, C, D)

-The student will select a topic related to adolescence and will write a topical paper incorporating at least 5 scholarly sources.
-The paper must be written in current APA format and include a title page, an abstract page, 3–5 full pages of text, and a reference page.
-(MLO: A, B, C)
+The student will select a topic related to adolescence and will write a topical paper incorporating at least 5 scholarly sources published within the past 10 years.
+The paper must be written in current APA format and include a title page, 3–5 full pages of text, and a reference page.
+(CLO: A, B, C)

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will cover the Learn material for the assigned modules.
 Quizzes are not cumulative in their content.
 Each quiz will be open-book/open-notes, contain 25 multiple-choice questions, and have a 1-hour-and-30-minute time limit.
 To be successful, the student must study and prepare before attempting any quiz.
-(MLO: A, B)
+(CLO: A, B)